pdaxrom/lilitun-remote-control/README.md

 appServerUrl points to a webscript that accepts http(s) post requests from the remote control server.

+`appServerUrl` is the url of the application server

 `controlServerUrl` is the url of the control server

-`controlServerPort` is the connection port

 `sessionId` is session id